-This Braised Jamaican Oxtail Recipe is a Caribbean take on a classic Southern staple!!
+This Braised Jamaican Oxtail Recipe is a Caribbean take on a classic Southern staple just like Curry Chicken!!
 Giant beef oxtails are slowly simmered for hours in a homemade ‘jerk’ sauce rendering tender, fragrant and delicious pieces of goodness!
 If you love braised recipes that have full on flavor, try these Coke Braised Short Ribs, Pomegranate Braised Short Ribs, Italian Pot Roast and Beef Ribs.

 A HUGE Thank You to Marwin Brown of Food Fidelity for Guest Posting!!

 The Perfect Flavorful Jamaican Braised Oxtail Recipe

 Knobby and fatty are two words that describe oxtails perfectly.
 Admittedly, that sounds anything but sexy, so if I stopped there with that as my description I’d understand why you wouldn’t be interested in the least.
 And I’m sure the name “oxtails” doesn’t help either.
 So let me just ask that you take a leap of faith and get past the name.
 It’s just beef.
 Oh, but it’s the tail you’re thinking too – yeah I need you to get over that too.
 There’s beautiful meat lurking here, like short ribs but even silky smoother.
 Well those knobs of bone marrow and all that fattiness make for super tender, smooth like butter braised chunks of beef.
 These oxtails are cooked in a Caribbean inspired braising liquid that is rich and smoky, with a hint of scotch bonnet chili heat.

 What Are Oxtails?